rayhuang2006/Glouns/README.md

 ## How to use it.

+### Step 0.

+Before everything started just remember to install python and discord package.

+Just don't forget to type `pip install discord` in your cmd or terminal.

 ### Step 1.

 You can just git clone to your mechine, I just skip this because I think that you can just google it.